Well and Thriving

 This project aims to identify opportunities for promoting early intervention as threats to mental health emerge to prevent them from becoming more severe.

-The project will produce data monitoring and technical support strategies for the Commission to use to further the vision of prevention and early intervention called for by the Mental Health Services Act (MHSA).
+This project aims to identify opportunities for reducing mental health risk and promoting early intervention to prevent the negative outcomes that may occur as a result of mental health challenges.
+The project will produce data monitoring and technical support strategies to further the vision of prevention and early intervention called for by the Mental Health Services Act (MHSA).

 California voters passed the MHSA to transform the state’s mental health systems by providing additional resources for mental health care, prioritizing prevention and early intervention, and supporting innovative approaches to meeting needs.

-In early 2019, the Mental Health Services Oversight and Accountability Commission launched a policy research project to explore opportunities for prevention and early intervention in mental health.
-Guided by a directive from the Governor and Legislature (Chapter 843, Statutes of 2018), the Commission also sought to explore opportunities to promote the Prevention and Early Intervention component of the Mental Health Services Act through evaluation and technical support.
+In early 2019, the Commission launched a policy research project to explore opportunities for prevention and early intervention in mental health.
+Guided by a directive from the Governor and Legislature (Chapter 843, Statutes of 2018), the Commission also sought to explore opportunities to promote the Prevention and Early Intervention component of the MHSA through evaluation and technical support.

 Complete project activities